Division of Werriwa

 The Division of Werriwa is an Australian electoral division in the state of New South Wales.
 The name Werriwa derives from a local Aboriginal name for Lake George, which was located in the division when it was established in 1900.
 The division was one of the original 65 divisions first contested at the first federal election.

-Werriwa now covers an area in south-west Sydney.
+As of 2025, Werriwa covers an area west of Liverpool in south-west Sydney.

 The current Member for Werriwa, since the 2016 federal election, is Anne Stanley, a member of the Australian Labor Party.